Plough Monday: History

 A plough being pulled through the streets of Whittlesey as part of the Whittlesey Straw Bear Festival procession.
 Ploughs were traditionally taken around by Plough Monday mummers and molly dancers in parts of eastern England and in some places were used as a threat: if householders refused to donate to the participants their front path would be ploughed up.

-Plough Monday was celebrated on the first Monday after Twelfth Night, and marked the beginning of the ploughing season and the start of the agricultural year in England.
+Plough Monday was usually celebrated on the first Monday after Twelfth Night, (Note: In some areas, it was the second, or less often the first, Monday in January) and marked the beginning of the ploughing season and the start of the agricultural year in England.
 Customs associated with the beginning of the ploughing season are known from the medieval period – for example a plough race on 7 January was held at Carlton in Lindrick in Nottinghamshire in the late thirteenth century.
 By the mid-fifteenth century, these celebrations were generally observed on Plough Monday.
 The earliest source known to name the day Plough Monday comes from Cambridgeshire in 1529.

 In the fifteenth century, churches lit candles called "plough lights" to bless farmworkers.
 Some parishes kept a plough in the church for those who did not own one, and in some parishes, the plough was paraded around the village to raise money for the church.
 This practice seems to have died out after the Reformation.
+Plough lights were effectively banned in 1538 as a consequence of an injunction against unnecessary candles in churches, and though there was a partial revival of the practice under Mary I, by the end of the Elizabethan period the religious celebration of Plough Monday had ceased.

 While religious Plough Monday celebrations were suppressed, private observances continued.
 The most common custom involved dragging a plough and collecting money.
+Where the pre-Reformation plough lights were geographically restricted to Lincolnshire, Northamptonshire and East Anglia, by the late eighteenth century plough-dragging customs were also attested in the north-eastern counties of Yorkshire, Derbyshire, and Northumberland.
 The Plough Monday celebrants were known by a variety of regional names, including Plough Boys, Bullocks, Lads, Jacks, Stots, and Witches.
 The Plough Boys usually dressed in costume, often with one or more in female clothing.

 Though mostly associated with the east of England, Plough Monday celebrations are also known elsewhere in the country, for instance in Warwickshire, Worcestershire, and Cornwall.
 The customs observed on Plough Monday varied by region, but a common feature to a lesser or greater extent was for a plough (known variously as the "fond plough", "fool plough", "stot plough", or "white plough") to be hauled from house to house in a procession, collecting money.
 They were often accompanied by musicians, an old woman or a boy dressed as an old woman, called the "Bessy", and a man in the role of the "fool".
-Plough Pudding is a boiled suet pudding, containing meat and onions.
-It is from Norfolk and is eaten on Plough Monday.
 In Leicestershire, Lincolnshire, Nottinghamshire, and Rutland, a kind of Mummers' play called a Plough Play was performed.